Made across the seasons

-A sweet chili relish made from homegrown heritage
+A sweet and mild chili relish made from homegrown heritage

 tomatoes and sweet red peppers with a hint of